pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Note: The * indicates that this is the current connection.

-Other connections can be added from either the command mode or interactive mode.
+Other connections can be added from either the command mode or interactive mode using the add subcommand:

 .. code-block:: text